-- When the Arc Villain Master Hades in Fairy Tail finally manages to push Zeref far enough for him to lash out, his pissed off expression alone is enough to have what remains of the Quirky Miniboss Squad paralyzed and crying in terror.
+- When the Arc Villain Master Hades in Fairy Tail finally manages to lure Big Bad Zeref out of hiding, his pissed-off expression alone is enough to render what remains of the Quirky Miniboss Squad paralyzed and crying in terror.

 - In Gakuen Babysitters, all the toddlers have displayed this for comedic effect at one point or another.
 Kazuma has these the most, being the resident crybaby.

-- Sakuya Kumashiro from Tenchiin Tokyo lets out a mix of this and Broken Tears when she's about to be reabsorbed into Yuugi, her creator.
+- Sakuya Kumashiro from Tenchi in Tokyo lets out a mix of this, a brief Big "NO!" and Broken Tears when she's about to be reabsorbed into Yuugi, her creator.

 - Near the end of Infinite Crisis, Alexander Luthor Jr. nearly kills Nightwing with a blast of antimatter.
 Batman is so enraged he's willing to throw away his principles by drawing a gun and presses the barrel right into Alex's forehead, seconds away from blowing his brains out.
 Forced to face his own mortality after all of his delusions of godhood, Alexander starts tearing up in fear.

 - In All Fall Down, Portia weeps at the climax— not for her own sake, but for what the Modern Prometheus could do to her friends.